SleepyLoser/UnityGif/README.md

 * Support `GIF87a` or `GIF89a` format
 * Unified management of GIF files
 * Make GIF play with a simple API call
-* Support multi-threaded, multi-coroutine play GIF
+* Support multi-threaded, multi-coroutine operation GIF
 * Lightweight player, import and use, high portability

 ### Preparation